-1 That is, a phrase from which analysis of a given, most salient aspect of proximization (here: axiological) starts.
+2 That is, a phrase from which analysis of a given, most salient aspect of proximization (here: axiological) starts.

-[...]
-By advancing freedom in the greater Middle East, we help end a cycle of dictatorship and radicalism that brings millions of people to misery and brings danger to our own people.
-By struggling for justice in Iraq, Burma, in Sudan, and in Zimbabwe, we give hope to suffering people and improve the chances for stability and progress. [...]
+Zimbabwe, we give hope to suffering people and improve the chances for stability and progress. [...]
 Had we failed to act, the dictator's programs for weapons of mass destruction would continue to this day.
 Had we failed to act, Iraq's torture chambers would still be filled with victims, terrified and innocent.
-The killing fields of Iraq- where hundreds of thousands of men and women and children vanished into the sands-would still be known only to the killers.
+The killing fields of Iraq-where hundreds of thousands of men and women and children vanished into the sands-would still be known only to the killers.
 For all who love freedom and peace, the world without Saddam Hussein's regime is a better and safer place. [...]